zynbahmed/u2_lessons_intro_to_mongoose/README.md

 });
 ```

-This really comes in handy so it's recommended to pretty much add the `timestamps: true` option to all schemas that you define.
+This really comes in handy to see when a resource was created, or modified, and also in cases where you want to sort resources based on when they were created, so it's recommended to pretty much add the `timestamps: true` option to all schemas that you define.

 Awesome!
 We've defined a Mongoose schema!